Jose-Monagas/unit-1-project/README.md

 ### NEXT STEPS

-- Style background image of the modals so they cover the entire screen without wrapping
+- Style background image of the modals so they cover the entire screen without wrapping.
-- Add the computer as a second player option
+- Add the computer as a second player option.
-- Add some audio effects
+- Add some audio effects.